streamerd/youreco/README.md

 ## Usage

 1. Watch YouTube videos normally
-2. When a video ends, youreco will automatically capture the end screen recommendations
+2. When a video ends, Youreco will automatically capture the end screen recommendations
 3. Click the extension icon to view your recommendation history
 4. Click on any source video to expand/collapse its recommendations
 5. Click video titles to open them in YouTube